antrea-io/antrea/docs/antctl.md

 are `source` and `destination`, which consist of namespace and pod, service or IP.
 The command supports yaml and json output.
 If users want a non blocking operation, an option: `--wait=false` can be added to start the traceflow without waiting for result.
 Then, the deletion operation will not be conducted.
-Besides, users can specify header protocol (ICMP, TCP and UDP) and source/destination ports.
+Besides, users can specify header protocol (ICMP, TCP and UDP), source/destination ports and TCP flags.

 e.g.
 ```bash